 I mean, what is a good tomato sauce, really?
 Oh, nothing special.
 Not at all.
 It's just juicy, sweet tomatoes with just the right amount of acidity, heaps of fragrant basil, and just a hint of garlic - not enough to stay on your breath, but just enough to let you taste it.
 Best served with perfectly al dente pasta and maybe, maybe, some cheese on top.

-I know I said simple can be more, and that’s true.
-But a little crunch never hurt somebody (unless you’re allergic to nuts – then please please please exclude the walnuts).
+I know I said simple can be more, and that's true.
+But a little crunch never hurt somebody (unless you're allergic to nuts - then please please please exclude the walnuts).
+Especially not when it packs all the health benefits of walnuts.
 Neither did hiding some spinach that really does nothing but provide a hint of flavor and lots of good vitamins.
 Or a juicy piece of mozzarella or burrata cheese, just saying.

 And, just beacuse I'm a firm believer in everything small tasting about 1000000 times better than the same normal-sized thing (mini-cupcakes and sliders anyone??), I used a really fragrant type of cherry tomatoes (the kind I used is called Romantica, in Sweden at least) in place of normal-sized tomatoes.